progmaticltd/homebox/docs/groupware-sogo.md

 X-AddressBook: SOGo:Personal Address Book,SOGo:Professional
 ```

+!!!
+Warning
     This feature is in testing phase and not activated by default; Any feedback is welcome.

-# Clients
+# Compatible clients

-You can use any client compatible with these standards:
+SOGo provides calendar and address books synchronisation with multiple devices.
+You can use any client compatible with
+these standards, on many platforms:

 ## On Linux